 "As the visionary, it's my job to stay passionate and drive that passion to the team," Parrella said.
 "Doing things I hate impedes that excitement that affects both the people and bottom line of my business."

 However, you don't want your employees to feel drained either.
-While you might pass some of these duties off to your staff to alleviate mental and emotional strain, make sure you aren't also passing the stress to them.
+While you might pass some of these duties off to your staff to alleviate your mental and emotional strain, make sure you aren't just passing the stress to them.

 "If you aren't sure who to delegate the task to, present the task to a group of your co-workers, and openly ask who might be the best to handle it," said Westmoreland.
 Different workers have different interests; what's demanding to one person might be a walk in the park to another.

 3. Tasks that someone else can do better than you

 Being a leader doesn't automatically make you the right person for a project.
 Your staff members have their own talents, some of which can fill in your gaps, so you must be humble enough to see and admit that someone else might be a better fit for a task than you are.